weiyizhu/weiyizhu/README.md

 # Hi there 👋
 I'm Weiyi, a junior studying Computer Science at Swarthmore College.
-I am interested in full-stack development and enjoy creating programs that solve complex problems with clear, well-structured code.
+I am interested in full-stack development and enjoy creating user-friendly, efficient websites.

 - 📫 How to reach me: wzhu1@swarthmore.edu
 - :link: Learn more about me: https://zhuweiyi.com